wendelinism/prolog-mcp-server/README.md

 # Prolog MCP Server

-A Model Context Protocol (MCP) server that enables seamless integration between Large Language Models and SWI-Prolog.
-This server allows LLMs to execute Prolog queries and leverage logical reasoning capabilities.
+A Model Context Protocol (MCP) server that enables direct integration between Large Language Models and SWI-Prolog.
+This server allows LLMs to define Prolog facts and rules (clauses) and to execute Prolog queries and leverage logical reasoning capabilities.

 ## Features

+- Allow LLMs to add facts and rules (clauses) to SWI Prolog server
 - Execute Prolog queries through MCP protocol
 - Support for both HTTP and stdio transport
-- Docker containerization support
+- Docker containerization support for the SWI Prolog server
-- Easy integration with LLM applications
+- Implemented as python package for easy integration to agentic LLM applications

 ## Prerequisites